The New England Journal of Medicine May 24, 2018

 Tested

-Transfer to a specialized ECMO center
+Transfer to a specialized center for consideration of ECMO

 Population

-Patients with severe but potentially reversible respiratory failure
+Adults with severe, potentially reversible respiratory failure

 Comparator

-Conventional mechanical ventilation at the referring hospital
+Conventional mechanical ventilation at referring hospital

 Endpoint